Rugby league in New Zealand: History

 A professional New Zealand team was touring England and Australia before it was even considered that there should be a professional league in New Zealand.
 The first makings of a New Zealand rugby football schism, such as seen in other countries was the creation of Albert Henry Baskerville who set out to sign a group of professional rugby players to tour England.
 Baskerville's team of professional "All Golds", on their way to England, made a stop over in Australia, playing a 3-game series against a professional New South Wales rugby team.
 From there, they went on to England and for the first time, played by the Rugby Football League's rules.
 On their return home, they stopped over in Australia to play another 10 games against clubs from the newly formed New South Wales Rugby League.
 During the All Gold's tour, their founder, Baskerville fell ill and later died of pneumonia.
 13 June 1908 saw the first game of rugby league played by the Northern Union's new rules on New Zealand soil; as a benefit match for Baskerville's widowed mother.
 The first match in New Zealand was played at Wellington on 13 June 1908 before a crowd of nearly 7,000, which saw an exhibition between two teams drawn from the touring side.
-Rugby league had now its sights firmly set on New Zealand, however, the New Zealand Rugby Union's dominance in New Zealand sport, government and business would prove a lot tougher than the unions of Australia or England.
+Rugby league now had its sights set firmly set on New Zealand, however, the New Zealand Rugby Union's dominance in New Zealand sport, government and business would prove a lot tougher than the unions of Australia or England.
 The NZRU took it upon themselves to pressure potential converts, officials, sponsors and ground owners into not giving the rugby league upstarts any room to move.
 The Wellington Rugby Union even went to the length of naming, under false pretenses, famous players in the team lineup for a match at Athletic Park in order to lure interest away from a Northern Union match being played in Petone on the same day.
 None of this succeeded in stopping the establishment of the game and by 1910 it was being played in Auckland, Taranaki, Rotorua, Nelson, Southland, Wanganui, Marlborough, Invercargill, Hawke's Bay, and South Auckland.
 The New Zealand Rugby League was formed in 1909 and other provinces joined the league.
 In the year after that, Auckland Rugby League became the first to start a regular competition.
 The Auckland League had a full season in 1912, with its headquarters at Eden Park.
 That same year saw the formation of Wellington's local rugby league competition.
 In 1913 Henry Thacker set up the Canterbury Rugby Football League, donating the Thacker Shield.